Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Whose desk is that?"
 Adam asked.

 "That?
 That was Sam Jordan’s desk.
-He… nobody’s wanted to use it since…"
+He... nobody’s wanted to use it since..."

 Powell and Costello ducked into central ops with Akiyama and Faarek behind them, dramatically reducing the amount of remaining space in the already rather crowded room.